 You need a love that's gonna last…

 1969 Corvette Stingray…check!
 427ci Edelbrock tunnel ram…check!
 Dual Holley 600's…check!
 Side pipes….check!
 Excellent Fiberglass….check!
 Hand Stitched Leather Seats…..check!
 Now it's time to CHECK! this car out!
+This fine example has had only 1 owner since new!
 Over 200 trophies, and definitely one of a kind in looks and performance, right here for the checking out in the hallowed halls of Classic Auto Mall.
 The dinner bell is ringing for someone..

 Our consigner took his original purchase and bumped it up a bit, well…maybe more I'd say with starting out by cutting a hole in the hood, then making sure all surfaces of the original fiberglass were cared for and any potential blemishes and holes etc removed and filled in with fiberglass.
 It was then bathed in red that just bleeds of beauty.
 Miles deep shine and perfectly aligned curves come together to form what this writer thinks is the nicest Corvette model ever made!
 All that red is made even better with shiny chrome bumpers and grille surrounds in front, some vertical “gills” for the front quarters, and of course those snarling side pipes which run the gamut of the rockers.
 Stainless edges a new windshield and the T top framing which presents perfectly with its shine and rubber surrounds, with red panels that fit like gloves.
 These float above flying buttress style B pillars which have a vertical rear glass inserted, and these buttresses make their way gracefully descending to the rear deck.
 At the very rear of this car, a slight upward reaching “wave' forms a slight spoiler if you will, and then drops vertically to the ground and houses the round taillights and “eyebrow” style rear shiny bumpers.
 The stance this car gives you is to die for, as is the total shine of all immaculate surfaces on the exterior of this car.
 Also, not to be left out are the uber chromed and polished Cragar SS wheels wrapped in raised white letter rubber all around.
 In the dictionary under the word shine, is this car's picture!